 Increase Customer Satisfaction with Call Deflection Technology

-Reducing wait times during high volume periods using call deflection technology provides a better customer experience and helps improve your bottom line.
+Reduce customer service wait times during high volume periods using call deflection technology for a better customer experience and better bottom line.

-As a customer service agent, it’s always your goal to help the customer, but when calls spike and wait times are long, that can be easier said than done.
-With an omnichannel system and call deflection technology in place, your contact center can help provide alternate channels to satisfy your customer needs quickly.
+As customer care teams it’s always our goal to help the customer, but when calls spike and customer service wait times are long, that can be easier said than done.
+With an omnichannel solution and call deflection technology in place, your contact center can better provide alternate channels to satisfy your customer needs quickly.

 Proactive Call Deflection

-If you have advance notice about any kind of software upgrade or product launch that may affect your customers, there are a number of call deflection solutions available to proactively manage customer expectations.
-Updating website and interactive voice response (IVR) messaging ahead of time can give customers a heads up that the event is taking place.
-This messaging can also warn them that there may be a longer call wait time if they experience issues and recommend alternative channels for getting in touch with customer service.
+With proactive call deflection, you have advanced about any kind of software upgrade, planned outage, or product launch that may affect your customers.
+That advance notice allows you to prepare for the anticipated spike in calls and make plans to proactively manage customer expectations through available call deflection solutions.
+Updating the website and interactive voice response (IVR) messaging ahead of time can give customers a heads up that the event is taking place, provide a timeframe around the occurrence, and help set expectations.
+This messaging can be used both to alert customers of the potential for longer hold times if they experience issues as well as recommend alternative channels for getting in touch with customer service.

-When customers call the contact center and are put on hold, a call back queue helps relieve tension.
-The automated queue holds a customer’s place in line and calls them back when an agent becomes available.
+When customers call the contact center and are put on hold, a call-back queue helps relieve tension of a wait time.
+The customer simply confirms their call-back number then the automated queue holds that customer’s place in line and calls them back when a customer service agent becomes available.

-Customers want answers quickly, and in certain instances, self-service options can be an easier, more efficient solution than waiting to speak to a representative.
+Customers want answers quickly, and in certain instances, self-service options can be an easier, more efficient solution than waiting to speak to a care team representative.
 Chatbots can be a great way to help provide solutions to simple-fix questions.
 While customers are on hold, messaging can highlight chat as an alternative solution.
-Likewise, if the system detects that a customer is calling from a cell phone, it can send them a text with a chat link for faster service.
+If the system detects that a customer is calling from a cell phone, it can even send them a text with a chat link for faster service.

 Chatbots and SMS messaging can reduce call load and free up contact center agents.
-While one agent can only manage a single phone call at a time, it’s easier to manage multiple chats and SMS messages simultaneously.
-With an omnichannel system in place, you will have these alternate communication channels available to customers and service history available to agents, which can help provide faster resolutions.
+While one agent can only be on one phone call at a time, it’s easier to manage multiple chats and SMS messages simultaneously.
+With an omnichannel system in place, you not only already have these alternate communication channels available to customers, but also service history available to agents, which can help provide faster resolutions.

 Reactive Call Deflection

-Because of their one-to-one nature, calls are one of the most costly channels for a contact center.
-Self-service channels like chat and SMS messaging can help cut costs as agents can efficiently handle multiple customer requests at once.
+Because of the one-to-one nature of phone calls, they are one of the most costly channels for a contact center.
+Self-service channels like chat and SMS messaging can help cut costs as agents efficiently handle multiple customer requests at once.

-Implementing call deflection solutions during call anomolies can lead to reduced call volume and wait time, faster resolution of issues, and increased customer satisfaction, which all stand to help your bottom line.
+Implementing call deflection solutions during call anomalies can lead to reduced call volume and wait time, faster resolution of issues, and increased customer satisfaction, which all stand to help your bottom line.